defiprime/defiprime1/collections/_posts/2020-06-22-Yield-Farming.md

 ![](/images/blog/1_i96lXZme6MHnC_oEOkQt1w.png)

 The start of this reward system caught the attention of plenty of traders.
 In the days since, many folks have moved their assets into Compound in order to start yield farming COMP distributions.
 Additionally, third-party projects are helping to facilitate COMP farming like the smart wallet project [InstaDApp](https://dsa.instadapp.io/compound), which rolled out a “Maximize $COMP mining” widget to help users easily hop in on the action in just a few clicks.
 Essentially, it’s [mining using a leveraged position](https://twitter.com/Instadapp/status/1272610924860448769): people borrow and deposit assets simultaneously in order to get more COMP.
-You can perform the same actions manually without a smart wallet, but something like InstaDApp makes this yield farming much easier.
+You can perform the same actions manually without a smart wallet, but something like InstaDApp makes this yield farming much easier, in just a few clicks.

 {% youtube "https://www.youtube.com/watch?v=lcLqPLRFfro" %}